Preparing your first bikepacking trip – Practical guide

 Which bike to choose?

-When choosing a gravel bike, look primarily at the following 2 elements.
-The choice will then depend mainly on your budget and the use you wish to make of it.
+When choosing a gravel bike, focus primarily on the following two factors.
+Your choice will then depend mainly on your budget and how you plan to use it.

 • The frame (and fork) component: